-Figure 5 depicts sources of publications, as presented the most contributing source is CIRP Proceedings.
+Figure 7 depicts sources of publications, as presented the most contributing source of publication are International Federation of Automatic Control and Procedia Manufacturing.

-Figure 5 - Sources of publications on Industry 4.0
+Figure 7 Sources of publications on Industry 4.0

-Analysis of the sources leads to the conclusion that Industry 4.0 topic is strongly correlated with automation and manufacturing, as well as with production engineering and ICT (informaton and communication technology).
-Like in the previous figure the total number of publications presented and linked to journals in the chart is not equal to the total number of publications identified, as only the journals with the most papers assigned to are depicted in the figure.
+Analysis of the sources leads to the conclusion that Industry 4.0 topic is strongly correlated with automation and manufacturing, as well as with production engineering and ICT (informaton and communication technology) Figure 4. depicts sources of publications, as presented the most contributing source of publication are International Federation of Automatic Control and Procedia Manufacturing.

-For the surveyed population scientific publications, statistics show that researchers from the Germany and Peoples Republica of Chine dominate in the analyzed set of scientific papers, it is justified by the origin of the concept (Figure 6).
+For the surveyed population scientific publications, statistics show that researchers from the Germany and Italy dominate in the analyzed set of scientific papers, it is justified by the origin of the concept (Figure 8).

-Figure 6 - Most contributing Countries/Authors affiliation for publications on Industry 4.0
+Figure 8 Countries/Authors affiliation for publications on Industry 4.0